m-lab/prometheus-support/README.md

 ## Public IP appears to hang

-After `kubectl get service demo-prometheus` assigns a public IP, you can visit the service at that IP, e.g. http://[public-ip]:9090.
+After `kubectl get service prometheus-server` assigns a public IP, you can visit the service at that IP, e.g. http://[public-ip]:9090.
 If the service appears to hang, the docker instance may have failed to start.